Frequently Asked Questions

 Where does my money go when I invest?

 Your money is held safely in an escrow account (which we don’t control) until the project is fully subscribed, i.e., until the full amount is invested.
 Then, it is distributed to the sponsor of the project, less our fee.
 If the project is not fully subscribed, your money will be returned to you without any deduction.

 Yes.
 You can generally cancel at any time until 48 hours before the offering deadline established by the business, or if there is a material change in the Offering during the term.
-Some offering that are conducted on an expedited basis due to COVID-19 may have more restrictive terms.
 You should carefully review these offering for specific cancellation terms.

 Yes.
 The business has the right to accept or reject investments in its sole discretion.
 But once the business accepts your investment (and takes your money), it cannot cancel.